HandOfGod94/elixir-cloud-run/README.md

 # ElixirCloudRun

 ## Notes
-It turns out you can't provide any other registry for fetching images in GCP.
+It turns out you can't provide any other registry for fetching images in GCP cloud run (fully managed).
 One needs to have `gcr` enabled and image pushed to it.